Here's the thing: Matt Rife knows what's up. He's charming and super good-looking.

 And because he's developed this point of view that's willing to dance on the edge of the knife blade, Matt Rife sees his career move in new directions, despite his lack of playing to his age group, "I'm not a digital person.
 I'm probably doing it wrong.
 I'm not a part of the digital age.
 The younger generation of comedy couldn't give two shits about stand up, they want everything digital, but that's also the people who get offended the most.
 And it's super fucking annoying.
 I'm here to push boundaries and see what I can get away with."

 As we chatted over bottled waters, downtown Austin was coming alive with folks ready to get tipsy.
 We heard their catcalls and shouts, pondering what came next for the artform, "Comedy is a majority driven sport.
 If three percent of the people don't laugh, I'm supposed to deprive people of their potential happiness?
 That doesn't make sense to me."

 Because of this kind of intellect, it's given Matt Rife the chance to tour with legends like the late Ralphie May, Mike Epps, and Dane Cook.
 (Rife mentioned that Dane Cook even paid for him to get new teeth, citing his were "Ohio bad.)

 "I think you should be able to joke about anything.
 I love the worst possible scenario and joking about it, that's where I want my humor to evolve to."

 He's willing to lay himself on the sword when he doesn't have to, and he's ready to throw grenades into safe spaces.
 While we've got plenty of comics out there trying to be that guy, Matt Rife is making his bones to be the next vicious voice amongst those not willing to see the line and dance over it with zero fucks: "I almost don't care about anything now.
 Everyone wants me to care about everything and I just don't want to."
-Who's going to call him just another pretty face now?

 Written by Robert Dean